 Navigating Frogner Park

-When you arrive at Frogner Park, you’ll find yourself in the largest park in Oslo.
-It covers about 45.7 hectares, providing plenty of space to explore.
+When you arrive at Frogner Park, you’re stepping into the biggest park in Oslo—spanning nearly 46 hectares!
+There’s tons of space to wander, relax, and explore.

-Walking paths are lined with beautiful trees and gardens, creating a serene atmosphere.
+The walking paths are lined with trees and lovely gardens, giving the whole place a calm, peaceful vibe.

 Main Gate: A Grand Entrance